MovingBlocks/Terasology/.github/CONTRIBUTING.md

 * **test**: Adding missing tests or correcting existing tests

 ### Scope
+The scope  is optional.
+It should describe the area of the code base this change affects.
-The scope should be the name of the package(s) affected (as perceived by the person reading the changelog generated from commit messages).
+For instance, it may be the name of the package(s) affected (as perceived by the person reading the changelog generated from commit messages).
 The package prefix `org.terasology` should be ommitted.

 Samples:
 ```
 feat(world): add JOML API to WorldProvider

+fix(block/family): fix off-by-one error in block placement

+build(gradle): migrate all scripts to Kotlin
 ```

-There are currently a few exceptions to the "use package name" rule:

-> :construction: What are our exceptions?
-Non-code changes (build, ci, ...)?

 ### Subject
 The subject contains a succinct description of the change: